bitcraze/toolbelt/Readme.md

 The toolbelt works on linux and OSX.

-For installation instructions run
+The only installation needed is an alias in your .profile or .rc file.
+For detailed instructions run

         docker run --rm -it bitcraze/toolbelt

-It is probably possible to use it on Windows as well but has not been tested.
+It is probably possible to use it on Windows as well but it has not been tested.
 Please share if you do!

         TODO Windows